tmearnest/pdfs/README.md

 I can create a document repository by

     cd ~/projects/foo
-    sbd init
+    pdfs init

 This creates a new direcory in ~/projects/foo called articles.
 All PDFs imported into the database will be copied here.
-Running `sbd` in ~/projects/foo, or any directory below it will use the repository at ~/projects/foo/articles.
+Running `pdfs` in ~/projects/foo, or any directory below it will use the repository at ~/projects/foo/articles.

 ## Commands

-    usage: sbd command ...
+    usage: pdfs command ...

 | Command | Description                                |
 |---------|--------------------------------------------|